 First Scan and Health Score

-Run your first AutoDoctor scan, understand health score output, and interpret root-cause findings and severity quickly.
+Run your first AutoDoctor scan, understand the current weighted health score model, and interpret findings, trends, and generated reports quickly.

 Categories: